What Are The Characteristics Of A Great Teacher?

 5. They’re technologically capable.

 Let’s not belabor this point, after all, plenty of ink (or pixels as the case may be!) has already been spilled on this topic.
-As time passes, the statement “But I’m not very good with _________.”(fill in the blank with any number of technological devices) is sounding ever more like “But I’m not very good with a telephone.”
+As time passes, the statement “But I’m not very good with _________.”(fill in the blank with any number of technological devices) sounds ever more like “But I’m not very good with a telephone.”

 The only time the sentiment above is acceptable is if it’s followed immediately by “…but I’m very willing to learn!”
 After all, we wouldn’t accept such weak rationalizations from students regarding their work.
-As a profession, we lose credibility every time we allow excuses like this to go unchallenged.
+As a profession, we lose credibility whenever we allow excuses like this to go unchallenged.
 Enough said.

-6. They model risk-taking.
+6. They model risk-taking

-We encourage our students to be risk-takers, we’d all like to be risk-takers, but let’s be honest, the nature of the beast is that many teachers are not naturally risk-takers.
+We encourage our students to be risk-takers; we’d all like to be risk-takers, but let’s be honest, the nature of the beast is that many teachers are not naturally risk-takers.
 This point goes hand in hand with showing vulnerability, the teacher who’s willing to go out on a limb, to try something new, to be ‘wacky’ in the name of pedagogy earns the respect of students, even if the snickers seem to say something different.

 No matter the success or failure of the risk taken, the experience will certainly be memorable for the kids in that class, and isn’t that what we’re aiming for?
 After all, as the old adage goes, there’s no such thing as bad publicity.

-7. They focus on what’s important.
+7. They focus on what’s important

 They understand that learning is not a neat and tidy activity and that adhering too closely to rules and routines can drain from students the natural curiosity, spontaneity, and passion that they bring to school.
-Worrying about what the boss may think can be draining and restrictive in any job, teaching is no exception.
+Worrying about what the boss may think can be draining and restrictive in any job, and teaching is no exception.

 In fact, the best teachers live by the code “It’s easier to get forgiveness than permission.”